Children's health (35)

 If you suspect that your child is being bullied, take the situation seriously:

 - Encourage your child to share his or her concerns.
 Remain calm, listen in a loving manner and support your child's feelings.
 Express understanding and concern.
-You might say, "I understand you're having a rough time.
-Let's work together to deal with this."
 Remind your child that he or she isn't to blame for being bullied.

-- Learn as much as you can about the situation.
+- Learn about the situation.
 Ask your child to describe how and when the bullying occurs and who is involved.
-Ask if other children or adults have witnessed any bullying incidents.
-Find out what your child may have done to try to stop the bullying.
+Find out what your child has done to try to stop the bullying, as well as what has or hasn't worked.
+Ask what can be done to help him or her feel safe.

 - Boost your child's self-confidence.
-Help your child get involved in activities that can raise self-esteem, such as sports, music or art.
-Encourage your child to build friendships and develop his or her social skills.
+Encourage your child to build friendships and get involved in activities that emphasize his or her strengths and talents.

 (2 of 2)